Found your dream job? Congratulations!

 6. Cultivate a pleasant disposition

 Don’t speak about a client or co-worker and most certainly your boss in a belittling way.
 Even if your peers do it, you must avoid this.
-Stay away from gossip and never partake in spreading of rumours.
+Stay away from gossip and never partake in spreading of rumors.
 Remember, you are way above all that petty nonsense.

 7. Stay off social media and the phone